 Data

-The primary data source for this project is obtained from Automated Criminal/Infractions System (ACIS) Criminal and Infraction Statistical Extract, which contains criminal and infraction case information as recorded by the clerks of superior court in the 100 clerks’ offices in North Carolina.
+We obtained the primary data source from Automated Criminal/Infractions System (ACIS) Criminal and Infraction Statistical Extract, which contains criminal and infraction case information as recorded by the clerks of the superior court in the 100 clerks’ offices in North Carolina.
 The ACIS statistical extract represents case activity for the latest five-year period.
 Thus, our project focuses on criminal records data from the year 2017 to 2021.
-For data preprocessing, data tables representing different dimensions will be merged using ‘Case Root Record Key’ as a unique case identifier to obtain all the interested variables we need for investigation.
-Given the complexity of the criminal justice system, it is critical to understand each available field presented in the ACIS data and identify variables that would be necessary to incorporate in the analysis, using JUSTFAIR Federal as a reference and general guideline.
+For data preprocessing, we will merge data tables representing different dimensions using ‘Case Root Record Key’ as a unique case identifier to obtain all the variables we need for investigation.
+Given the complexity of the criminal justice system, it is critical to understand each available field presented in the ACIS data and identify variables necessary to incorporate in the analysis, using JUSTFAIR Federal as a reference and general guideline.

 In order to investigate bias in criminal sentencing, we use a two-step framework as follows: